Five essential considerations when hiring a freelancer

 Whoever sets the terms, you must remember that this is a relationship between you, so you must be clear about what you’re both aiming to achieve.
 There are a huge number of issues you could consider, but if you cover the following five key points, you won’t go far wrong.

 What do you want the freelancer to do and when are they going to do it?

 You need to be clear about what you want the freelancer to do, in terms of the final objective.
 However, you will probably leave them to do the work in their own way and they may even do it in their own time.

 How much are you going to pay them, and when?

 You have many different options here.
 You could pay them a fixed hourly or daily rate, or a fixed fee for completing the task.
 Alternatively, their fee could be wholly or partially performance related, for example they may receive a commission or percentage of any sales or savings they make.

 Who will own any intellectual property rights they create?

-If you hire an employee, any intellectual property they create in the course of their employment is automatically owned by you.
-This isn?t the case with freelancers.
+This isnt the case with freelancers.
 They will own everything they create unless it’s specifically assigned to you.
 Therefore, if you want to own the intellectual property, you must specify this in your contract, but make sure the contract is in writing.

-David Walker is the founder of Grid Law, a firm which first targeted the motorsport industry ? advising on sponsorship deals, new contracts and building of personal brands.
+David Walker is the founder of Grid Law, a firm which first targeted the motorsport industry, advising on sponsorship deals, new contracts and building of personal brands.
 He has now expanded his remit to include entrepreneurs, aiding with contract law, dispute resolution and protecting and defending intellectual property rights.

 McDonalds currently has 115, 000 employees in Britain, most of which are on zero-hours contracts, and the fast food firm has been criticised in the past for its use of the controversial employment practice. more»